fieryhenry/BCSFE-Python/README.md

 ## How to use:

+### Put adb in path

+To use the options in the editor to get and push your save data to the game, you will need to have adb in your path system environment variable.
+The editor will try to do this automatically, but it may not work.
+So do this if it doesn't (If you're not using windows look up how to do this):

+1. If you are using an emulator: Go to your emulator's install directory, if you're using LDPlayer it will most likely be in `C:/LDPlayer/LDPlayer4.0`.
+   Then find `adb` in that folder (other emulators might have it in the `bin`
+    directory)

+2. If you aren't using an emulator [Download the Android SDK Platform Tools ZIP file for Windows](https://dl.google.com/android/repository/platform-tools-latest-windows.zip), and unzip it.

+3. Copy the path to the directory that you are in

+4. Then open the windows start menu and search: `edit the system environment variables` and press enter.

+5. Then click on the `Environment Variables` button.

+6. Then in the `System variables` box find the variable named `Path`, then click on the `edit` button.

+7. Then click `New` and paste the path into it.

+8. Click `Ok` then `Ok` again then `Ok` again.

+9. Relaunch powershell and maybe restart your whole pc, and try the command again.
+   If this method is too dificult, just use a root file explorer instead and manually get the files that you want.
+The path that you will need is:
+   `/data/data/jp.co.ponos.battlecatsen/files/SAVE_DATA`

+### Main tutorial

 At the moment you will need either a rooted device or a rooted android emulator.
 I recommed LDPlayer, Nox, or MEmu.
 Bluestacks is also an option but is more difficult to root as it doesn't have a built in option.
 If you are using an emulator you can transfer your save data from your main device to it using the in-game transfer menu and then transfer back to your device after editing your save.

 1. Install python (If you haven't already) https://www.python.org/downloads/